haunting and mesmerising

 announcing

-New BARCLAY & STEELE duo CD, 2011, WITH THE NIGHT FAST APPROACHING created with the traditional music recording expertise of Tyneside's Ron Angus.
+the new BARCLAY & STEELE duo CD, 2011, WITH THE NIGHT FAST APPROACHING created with the traditional music recording

 Barclay and Steele duo

-Response to the album has focused on the satisfying and understated nature of John's guitar playing, making the album reminiscent of UK early folk revival.
+Response to the album ISLET has focused on the satisfying and understated nature of John's guitar playing, making the album reminiscent of UK early folk revival.
 For those who prefer classic folk storytelling, with intricate, intense, precise vocals, guitar and fiddle to complete the sound... this album is for you.

 (for more info on all that see: barclay and steele .com)